opf/openproject/help/getting-started/README.md

 Welcome to the OpenProject **Getting Started guide**.

-Here you will learn about the **first steps with OpenProject**.
+Here you will l [openproject-introduction.md](openproject-introduction.md) earn about the **first steps with OpenProject**.
 If you need more detailed explanations of all features, please visit the respective section in our [user guide](../user-guide/).

 ## Overview